comfort-framework/comfort/README.md

 | Coverage Data (Java)     | -                            | -                   | -                             | x (class-level, method-level) | x (class-level, method-level) | -                             | -                              | x (method-level)      | -                                 | -                             | x (class-level, method-level) |
 | Coverage Data (Python)   | -                            | -                   | -                             | x (class-level, method-level) | x (class-level, method-level) | -                             | -                              | -                     | -                                 | -                             | x (class-level, method-level) |

+### Extending

+**Loader**
+To create a loader, you need to inherit from the BaseLoader class.
+Afterwards, you can provide annotations (e.g., @SupportsJava) to mark if your new loader supports Java or Python or both.

+**Filter**
+To create a filter you need to inherit from the BaseFilter class.
+Afterwards, you can create methods that take the data type that your filter can process as input.
+Furthermore, you can provide annotations (e.g., @SupportsJava) to mark if your new filter methods supports Java or Python or both.

+**MetricCollector**
+To create a metriccollector you need to inherit from the BaseMetricCollector class.
+Afterwards, you can create methods that take the data type that your metriccollector can process as input.
+Furthermore, you can provide annotations (e.g., @SupportsJava) to mark if your new filter methods supports Java or Python or both and annotations to say at which level your results will be produced (e.g., @SupportsMethod to show that your results will be on a method-level).

+**Filer**
+To create a new filer you need to implement the IFiler interface.

 ### Test
 You can test the project by calling
 ```bash